MAPF-Competition/web_resource/landing_page.md

 |---|---|---|
 |   |   |   |

-> - **Path Planning Track**: Participants develop algorithms that coordinate a team of robots to complete assigned tasks, given a default task assigner.
+> - **🏇🏼 Path Planning Track**: Participants develop algorithms that coordinate a team of robots to complete assigned tasks, given a default task assigner.
-> - **Task Assignment Track**: Participants develop algorithms that assign tasks to a team of robots, given a default path planner coordinates the robots.
+> - **📋 Task Assignment Track**: Participants develop algorithms that assign tasks to a team of robots, given a default path planner coordinates the robots.
-> - **Combined Track**: Participants develop both path planning and task assignment algorithms.
+> - **🏁 Combined Track**: Participants develop both path planning and task assignment algorithms.

 🛠️ The competition provides a standardised system to develop, evaluate, and compare algorithmic techniques.